dman4703/ece3058-lab2/README.md

 1. The microarchiecture will need to implement the following instructions of the RV32I: `ADD`, `ADDI`, `SUB` `LW`, `SLT`, and `JAL`

-2. There are two forwarding lines to forward the ALU result from the MEM and WB back to the EX stage based on `PipelineHighLevelView.pptx`.
+2. There are two forwarding lines to forward the ALU result from the MEM and WB back to the EX stage based on the diagram shown above.
 3. Jumps are resolved in the *Execute Stage*.
 Even though the jump instruction is known in the decode stage, the jump address calculations rely on the ALU to compute.
 4. Writebacks writes and RegisterFile reads cannot occur in the same cycle.
 In other words, if we writeback data to $3, then only on the next *CLK cycle* can we read the updated value of the register file.
 Note that you cannot just forward the results of WB to EX because the dependant instruction is in the Decode stage and not the Execute.
 The forwarding lines are only directed to the EX stage.
 For example, with the two forwarding lines: